port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/port-crd.md

 :::

-1. **Deploy the Port CRD** - Follow the [deployment step](./port-crd.md#deploying-ports-crds) to deploy the Port CRD.
+1. **Deploy the Port CRD** - follow the [deployment step](./port-crd.md#deploying-ports-crds) to deploy the Port CRD.
 You will only need the cluster-scoped entity CRD.

 2. **Creating the blueprint** - You will begin by defining the blueprint which will represent a microservice in your software catalog.
    Create the following blueprint in your Port environment: